 Ali Kariotis Websites

-Kariotis became a Junior World Champion in 2012 by winning the dual moguls in Valmalenco, Italy.
-That came after securing six NorAm podiums, including her second career victory.
-By the end of the season she had notched a career-high second-place finish in the NorAm standings and pulled in a top 20 finish in just her third World Cup competition.
+Kariotis became a junior world champion in 2012 by winning the dual moguls in Valmalenco, Italy after securing six NorAm podiums and her second career victory.
+By the end of the season she had notched a career high second-place finish in the NorAm standings and pulled in a top-20 finish in just her third World Cup competition.

 The 2013 season added to Kariotis' strong resume.
-With five more top-five NorAm finishes, she headed to the FIS Junior World Championships with confidence and secured a sixth-place finish in both moguls and dual moguls.
+With five more top-five NorAm finishes, she headed to the FIS Junior World Championships confident and secured a sixth in both moguls and dual moguls.

 OFF THE SNOW